tversteeg/xbar/README.md

 `xbar -p "xbar.cfg"`

-With this as a default config file:
+With this as a example config file named `xbar.cfg`:

 ```cfg
 location = (0, 0);
 size = (1280, 16);